 ELECTRONICS Vermont residents can take unwanted electronics (e-waste) to any participating location.
 The closest site to Plymouth is the Ludlow Transfer Station which will accept computers, monitors, peripherals, printers, and TVs for free.
 Other items of e-waste may incur a fee.
 Most televisions and computer monitors contain an average of four pounds of lead in addition to cadmium, mercury,and other heavy metals used in the circuit boards.
 Exposure to these elements can lead to serious health problems, which is why proper disposal of electronics is important.
 Computers, monitors, peripherals, printers, and TVs are recycled for free for Vermont households, businesses with up to ten employees, charities, and school districts.

 ******************** Effective January 1, 2007 it is illegal to use a lead sinker which weighs one-half ounce or less to fish in Vermont.
 Lead sinkers go in with scrap metal. ********************

 **************** Buy and sell used materials at great prices by visiting the Reuse Marketplace website at www.reusemarketplace.org.
 RM is a free service that seeks to reduce waste by promoting the exchange of reusable commercial materials. ******************

 PAINT Empty/dry metal paint cans can be recycled with scrap metal.
-Latex, as well as oil-based paint, is now accepted at the District's four annual household hazardous waste collections on the second Saturdays in May and September.
+Latex, as well as oil-based paint, is now accepted at the District's four annual household hazardous waste collections on the second and third Saturdays in May and September.
 In addition, several retailers in the District accept paint year-round (for free) at the following locations: